BSalita/SH_Bidding/README.md

     - There are over 1000 columns which can be augmented from a deal (e.g. Hands, suit lengths, HCP, individual cards, etc.).
 Augmenting includes creating columns for every bidding expression (e.g. Balanced, HCP, SL\_[CDHS], Solid\_[CDHS], Rebiddable\_[CDHSN].

 7. **Create a bidding table:**
     - Create a bidding table of all BBO auctions extracted from .lin files.
 The table has a unique entry for every bid of every auction.
 The table is currently 1.7 million entries but, when complete, will have 2 to 5 million entries.
 Entries have a structure of tuple(index number, tuple(prior bids), tuple(candidate bid,), 'textual description', ['bidding expression'*].
 There may be zero or more bidding expressions.
-The bidding table exists as both a python file and is pickled in various forms.
+The bidding table exists as both a python file and pickled files in various helpful data structures.

 ### **Pipeline 2: Create target dataset**